Xin Hui Chan

 CLINICAL THERAPEUTICS FOR EMERGING INFECTIOUS DISEASES

-Dr Xin Hui Chan is an NIHR Academic Clinical Lecturer in Infectious Diseases at the University of Oxford and an Honorary Specialty Registrar in Infectious Diseases and General Internal Medicine at Oxford University Hospitals.
-Her current research focuses on accelerating the development of clinical therapeutics for high-threat and emerging infectious diseases.
-She is part of Prof Sir Peter Horby’s group at the Pandemic Sciences Institute.
+Dr Xin Hui Chan is an NIHR Academic Clinical Lecturer in Infectious Diseases at the University of Oxford and an Honorary Specialty Registrar in Infectious Diseases and General Internal Medicine (post-CCT) at Oxford University Hospitals.
+Her current research focuses on accelerating the equitable development of clinical therapeutics for high-threat and emerging infectious diseases such as Nipah and dengue.

 Her UK MRC-funded DPhil with Prof Sir Nick White at the Mahidol-Oxford Tropical Medicine Research Unit (MORU) was a global evidence review of the cardiovascular safety of antimalarial medicines to optimise their development and deployment in collaboration with the WHO Global Malaria Programme.
 She was the WHO technical resource person and rapporteur of the WHO Evidence Review Group on the Cardiotoxicity of Antimalarial Medicines.